 LED Monkey’s Guide to Choosing the Right LED Colour Temperature

 When you choose LEDs to light your home, what you’re actually choosing is energy-efficiency, longevity and versatility.
-You’re also choosing choice itself because, unlike conventional light bulbs, LEDs come in a wide variety of different colour temperatures.
+You’re also choosing choice itself.
+This is because, unlike conventional light bulbs, LEDs come in a wide variety of different colour temperatures.
 So, read on for the LED Monkey guide to choosing the right one for your needs.

 Why Are LEDs Able to Generate Different Colours?

-Unlike the old-fashioned incandescent and halogen lightbulbs that can generate just one colour, LEDs are able to generate a multitude because of the materials they’re made from.
+Old-fashioned incandescent and halogen lightbulbs can only generate one colour.
+However, LEDs are able to generate a multitude because of the materials they’re made from.

 That's right, semiconducting materials like Aluminium gallium indium phosphide (AiGaInP) and Indium gallium nitride (InGaN), enable LEDs to emit certain colours depending on their levels.
 Passing an electrical current through the former creates reds, oranges and yellows, while the latter will emit greens, blues and whites.